Why did you choose the broad spectrum of Speculative Fiction as your preferred genre?

 Marketing.
 I hate trying to convince people to buy my books.
 And it's not just because it makes me feel like a used car salesman; the process takes so much time away from writing.

 I'd first tell them thank you for reading my books.
 I'd also tell them to please not forget to leave a review.
-Getting reviews from readers is so important, and it's the best way to tell an author thank you, yet it's the one thing that's most neglected.
+Getting reviews from readers is so important, and it's the best way to tell an author thank you, yet it's the one gesture that's most neglected.

 What can readers expect from you next?